DS3Lab/CocktailSGD/README.md

 pip install netifaces
 pip install zstandard
 pip install wandb
+pip install bitsandbytes # optional, to use 8bit-adam
 ```

 As we use wandb to manage experiments, one should also configure `wandb` before running the code.